 AIC: 115.6396

-There was a significant interaction between the Green algae and blue channel (p < 0.05) and a significant interaction between the Green algae and green channel (p < 0.01).
-However, these were the only significant interactions between habitat classes and individual channels.

-Based on the McFadden score we can say that out model has a bad fit; this is possibly due to the small sample sizes within many of the classes (see table.1.)
-We assessed the validity of our model, meaning its predictive power, with the AIC score; this was powerful as our null model had an AIC value of 539.2131.
-However, this test of validity is not reliable as we used the same data set for both the modelling and the testing.
+Based on the McFadden score we can say that our model has a good fit We compared the observed data to predictions made from the ground truth data set, in order to get a feel for how the model performed across classes (see fig X1).
+However, this test of validity is not fully reliable, seen as we used the same data set for both the modelling and the testing.

-Figures 6 and 7 provide visual aid for the manifestation of our mlogit model, in comparison to the true colour RGB images.
+Figures 6 and 7 provide further visual aid for the manifestation of our mlogit model, in comparison to the true colour RGB images.